rodolfomansan/rodolfomansan.github.io/metrics.md

 ## addRef

 Adds a ref value to an url.
+There are multiple ways to do that (see below).

 Parameter | Type | Description
 --- | --- | ---